EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Introduction

-We evaluated EAGLE on the MT-bench \cite{zheng2023judging}, a highly realistic benchmark simulating actual applications and real-world scenarios, including multi-turn instructions akin to dialogues with ChatGPT.
+We conducted experiments across dialogue, code generation, mathematical reasoning, and instruction following tasks using the MT-bench, HumanEval, GSM8K, and Alpaca datasets, respectively.
+Tested LLMs included all models from the Vicuna and LLaMA2-Chat series, along with Mixtral 8x7B Instruct.
+For LLaMA2-Chat 70B, EAGLE achieved a speedup ratio of \textbf{2.7x-3.5x}, doubled throughput, and theoretically guaranteed the preservation of the generated text's distribution.
+Figure \ref{mt-t0} and \ref{mt-t1} illustrates the performance of EAGLE on the MT-bench \cite{zheng2023judging}, a highly realistic benchmark simulating actual applications and real-world scenarios, including multi-turn instructions akin to dialogues with ChatGPT.
 We have chosen to utilize this benchmark as it has been employed by the current state-of-the-art, including Lookahead and Medusa, to demonstrate their speedup ratios.
-This choice facilitates a fair and direct comparison between our approach and these benchmarks.
-Under a greedy decoding setting, for Vicuna-13B and LLaMA2-Chat 13B, 70B, EAGLE offers a \textbf{3x} acceleration that is theoretically guaranteed to maintain text distribution of the original LLM and is ready to use right out--of-the-box.
-Compared to the recently proposed speculative sampling-based frameworks, Lookahead and Medusa, EAGLE achieves \textbf{2x} and \textbf{1.6x} speedups, respectively.
-While enhancing speed, EAGLE also increases the throughput of LLM systems by \textbf{2x}.
+This choice facilitates a fair and direct comparison between our approach and these methods.
+Compared to the recently proposed speculative sampling-based frameworks, Lookahead and Medusa, EAGLE achieves \textbf{1.7x-2.1x} and \textbf{1.5x-1.6x} speedups, respectively.
 EAGLE operates in parallel with other acceleration or throughput-improving methods, such as quantization, compilation, etc. Combining EAGLE with these techniques could further reduce the operational costs of LLM systems.
-For example, with gpt-fast\footnote{\url{https://github.com/pytorch-labs/gpt-fast}}, EAGLE accelerates LLaMA2-Chat 7B decoding from 24.5 tokens/s to 160.4 tokens/s on a single RTX 3090 GPU.
+For example, with gpt-fast \cite{gptfast}, EAGLE accelerates LLaMA2-Chat 7B decoding to 160.4 tokens/s on a single RTX 3090 GPU.

 EAGLE boasts low training costs.
 For the LLaMA2-Chat 70B model, EAGLE trains a decoder layer with fewer than 1B parameters using no more than 70k dialogues from the ShareGPT dataset.
 The training is completed in 1-2 days on 4x A100 (40G) GPUs.
+The training of EAGLE on 7B, 13B and 33B models can even be conducted on a RTX 3090 node in 1-2 days.
 In practical applications, EAGLE requires only a single training session to provide acceleration for each query.
 As the number of queries increases, the amortized training cost of EAGLE becomes negligible.